for-giobbe/phy/Building a Tree in a BI Framework .md

 ## MSA format conversion:

-At this stage we have already used ```.fas``` and ```.nxs```formats for Multiple Sequence Alignment.
+At this stage we have already used ```.fas``` and ```.nxs``` formats for Multiple Sequence Alignment.
-In this lesson we will also need a ```.phy``` - a phylip-formatted file - for a tool called PartitionFinder2.
+In this lesson we will also need a ```.phy``` - a phylip-formatted file - which is required by [PartitionFinder2](http://www.robertlanfear.com/partitionfinder/).
-This format name comes from a very *ancient* piece of software - called of course [PHYLIP](https://en.wikipedia.org/wiki/PHYLIP) - which is turning 40 this year :-O
+This format name comes from a very ancient piece of software - called of course [PHYLIP](https://en.wikipedia.org/wiki/PHYLIP) - which is turning 40 this year :-O
-It is a very bare bone format which has in the first line the number of species and the number of characters separated by a space and then one entry (whether species or specimen) for each line, with the sequence i.d. as the first element followed by a space and by the sequence itself.
+It is a very bare bone format which has in the first line the number of species and the number of characters (nucleotides, proteins, ...) separated by a space and subsequently one entry (whether species or specimen) for each line, with the sequence i.d. as the first element followed by a space and then by the sequence itself.

 The more format we encounter, the more we are required to convert them from one to another.
-This can be done through a ton of programs, either [online](http://sequenceconversion.bugaco.com/converter/biology/sequences/nexus_to_phylip.php), or _via_ several software with a graphical interface - as Aliview.
+This can be done through a ton of programs, either [online](http://sequenceconversion.bugaco.com/converter/biology/sequences/nexus_to_phylip.php), or _via_ several software with a graphical interface, as Aliview.
 But we can learn a lot on both the shell and the different MSA formats by trying to handle conversions using the command-line!
-Here I put two one-liners which you can take a look at, written not to be efficient or concise, but to use a good number of common bash commands:
+Here I put two one-liners which you can take a look at - written not to be efficient or concise - but to use a good number of the more usefull bash commands:

 from ```.nxs``` to ```.fasta```: